comparativechrono/microscoPi/README.md

 # microscoPi
-Code associated with microscoPi project
+This repository contains useful code associated with various Raspberry Pi microscopy projects - collectively referred to as the "microscoPi" project

 # Why turn a Raspberry Pi into a microscope?